yuki-yano/fzf-preview.vim/README.md

 Use [Dein](https://github.com/Shougo/dein.vim), [vim-plug](https://github.com/junegunn/vim-plug) or any Vim plugin manager of your choice.

-Execute `npm install` when after installed plugin.
+Execute `npm install` and `:UpdateRemotePlugins` when after installed plugin.

 If you are using MacOS and installed fzf using Homebrew: